Kafiristan

 Kāfiristān, or Kāfirstān (کاپیرستان; کافرستان; lit.
 'Land of Infidels'), is a historical region that covered present-day Nuristan Province in Afghanistan and its surroundings.
 This historic region lies on, and mainly comprises, the basins of the rivers Alingar, Pech (Kamah), Landai Sin and Kunar, and the intervening mountain ranges.
 It is bounded by the main range of the Hindu Kush on the north, Pakistan's Chitral District to the east, the Kunar Valley in the south and the Alishang River in the west.

 Kafiristan took its name from the enduring kafir (non-Muslim) Nuristani inhabitants who once practised what authors consider as a form of animism and ancestor worship (Note: See Kalash People, Note on animism and ancestor worship.) with elements of Indo-Iranian (Vedic- or Hindu-like) religion; (Note: See Kalash people, Note on Indo-Iranian religion.) they were thus known to the surrounding predominantly Sunni Muslim population as Kafirs, meaning "disbelievers" or "infidels".
 They are closely related to the Kalash people, an independent people with a distinctive culture, language and religion, who reside in the Chitral District of the Khyber-Pakhtunkhwa province of Pakistan.

-The area extending from modern Nuristan to Kashmir was known as "Peristan", a vast area containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period of time, which eventually led them to become Muslim on the orders of Emir Abdur Rahman Khan who conquered the territory in 1895–96.
+The area extending from modern Nuristan to Kashmir was part of a wider cultural area called "Kafiristan" in contemporary Islamic sources, containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period of time, which eventually led them to become Muslim on the orders of Emir Abdur Rahman Khan who conquered the territory in 1895–96.
 The region was earlier surrounded by Buddhist states that temporarily brought literacy and state rule to the mountains; the decline of Buddhism heavily isolated the region.
 It was surrounded by Muslim states in the 16th century.
+In the scientific literature, the term "Peristan" has been applied to this region.